What is a Zone

 $ kubectl create ns example-ns

-Since the "example-zone" zone has the label tenancy.entigo.com/default-zone with value true.
-Then th Namesapce is automatically assigned to that Zone.
-If no Zone has this label, then the first available Zone is chosen.
+Since the "example-zone" zone has the label tenancy.entigo.com/default-zone with value true, the Namespace is automatically assigned to that Zone.
+If no Zone has this label, the first available Zone is chosen.

-To change the Zone of the Namesapace example-ns to the Zone another-zone change the tenancy.entigo.com/zone label of the namesapce.
+To change the Zone of the Namespace example-ns to the Zone another-zone, update the tenancy.entigo.com/zone label on the Namespace.

 $ kubectl label ns example-ns tenancy.entigo.com/zone=another-zone --overwrite

-It is possible to assign a Zone to a Namesapce immediately by defining the labels.
+It is possible to assign a Zone to a Namespace immediately by defining the labels.

 kind: Namespace